Manishearth/manishearth.github.io/source/drafts/async.md

  [closure-huon]: http://huonw.github.io/blog/2015/05/finding-closure-in-rust/
  [unstable book]: https://doc.rust-lang.org/nightly/unstable-book/language-features/generators.html#generators-as-state-machines
  [futures-await]: https://github.com/alexcrichton/futures-await
+ [^5]: The `Generator` trait has a `resume()` function which you can call multiple times, and each time it will return any yielded data or tell you that the generator has finished running.

 ## Tying it together

-So basically, in Rust, futures can be chained together to provide a lightweight stack-like system.
+So, in Rust, futures can be chained together to provide a lightweight stack-like system.
 With async/await, you can neatly write these future chains, and `await` provides explicit interruption points on each I/O operation.
 Tokio provides an event loop "scheduler" abstraction, which you can feed async functions to, and under the hood it uses mio to abstract over low level non-blocking I/O primitives.

 These are components which can be used independently &mdash; you can use tokio with futures without using async/await.
 You can use async/await without using Tokio.
-In fact, I think that would be useful for Servo's networking stack, which doesn't need to do _much_ parallel I/O (not at the order of thousands of threads), so can just use multiplexed OS threads, however the way data gets pipelined over would be neater to do via async/await.
+For example, I think this would be useful for Servo's networking stack.
+It doesn't need to do _much_ parallel I/O (not at the order of thousands of threads), so it can just use multiplexed OS threads.
+However, we'd still want to pool threads and pipeline data well, and async/await would help here.

 Put together, all these components get something almost as clean as the Go stuff, with a little more